Continue below to see the finished project

 Emma is also young, and will continue to grow, so she needs to be able to use the parts of her ensemble not only for a variety of interpretations this year, but hopefully in years to come.
 This makes more challenge for us, but it’s really not so hard, because women of history “stretched” their resources and reused, remade, resized, and wore their garments down until they became rags.
 We hope she’ll love it that much.

-(See also the 1805 Ensemble regarding girls and the plantation.
-Also an earlier era, but attitudes apply, mostly because the father is coming out of that societal structure and he is the one dictating women’s roles).
-(Also see Emma’s historical context page.
-At the bottom is an article about “Mill Girls” of the 1830’s and 1840’s in Massachusetts, and how they earned money and lived independently very similarly to Emma’s character Ann Marie).
+Additional research and data that went into this include: section on Colonial Children, which applies to the attitudes towards girls even at this m the 1805 Ensemble regarding girls and the plantation.
+Also an earlier era, but attitudes apply, because of attitudes towards girls and women, and on Emma’s historical context page, at the bottom is an article about “Mill Girls” of the 1830’s and 1840’s in Massachusetts, and how they earned money and lived independently very similarly to Emma’s character.

 - Work on farms with the family